ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 module can be used to identify probable causes; and an incident update notification can be triggered to report the diagnosis status if successful.
-To support intent based networking and provide more detailed network dignosis information, the "incident-diagnosis" RPC can be further extended to support "diagnosis-id" attribute.  "ietf-incident" module can be further extended to include "incident-diagnosis-task" list with the following diagnosis information:
+To support intent based networking and provide more detailed network diagnosis information, the "incident-diagnosis" RPC can be further extended to support "diagnosis-id" attribute.  "ietf-incident" module can be further extended to include "incident-diagnosis-task" list with the following diagnosis information: